Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: The extended KSVZ model and Constraints

 The parameter spaces ought to match the Planck measurements~\cite{Aghanim:2018eyx} of the observed abundance of DM relics.

 Axions can be created non-thermally due to the misalignment mechanism, and axion relic density is as follows~\cite{Dasgupta:2013cwa, Chatterjee:2018mac, Bae:2008ue}.

-Where $\theta_a$ is the axion's initial misalignment angle, and for illustration purposes, we set $\theta_a=1.0$, and the decay constant should lie in the range $10^{10}~\text{GeV}\leq F_a \leq 10^{12}~\text{GeV}$.
+Where $\theta_a=a_i/F_a$ is the axion's initial misalignment angle.
+The axion field stays fixed at its initial value ($a_i$) until the Hubble expansion rate drops below the axion mass.
+The range of the axion decay constant is $10^{10}~\text{GeV}\leq F_a \leq 10^{12}~\text{GeV}$.
 The lower bound comes from supernova cooling data \cite{Raffelt:1987yt}, but the upper bound comes from axion overproduction.
 Equation~\ref{axion_relic_5} shows that axion alone may provide $100\%$ of the DM relic density if $F_a$ is properly calibrated.
 As previously indicated, we added the additional scalar to prevent this kind of fine-tuning.
 As a result, the axion maintains its underabundance, and the axion's relic density fulfils the Planck limit when combined with the scalar.
 Hence, for demonstrative purposes, we used $F_a=10^{11}~\text{GeV}$ and $\theta_a=1.0$, which gives the axion relic density $\Omega _a h^2 \simeq 0.012$ (approximately $10\%$ of the total observed relic), and the scalar DM delivers the rest.

-Because $F_a=10^{11}~\text{GeV}$ is very large, we can see from Equation~\ref{phys_mass_5} that the mass of the radial excitation of the field $\eta$ is huge; thus, we assign a larger mass $M_{\sigma}=50$ TeV. $S_1$ particles can annihilate into SM particles via the mediator $\sigma$ and due to the mixing of $\sigma$ with the Higgs boson.
-This annihilation cross section shows considerable suppression since the Sine of the mixing angle is relatively tiny, and the mass of the mediator is quite large.
-Nevertheless, the $S_1 S_1 \sigma$ coupling is proportional to $F_a\lambda_{S\eta}$, and because $F_a$ is very large, this cross section might have a substantial value.
-Unless $\lambda_{S\eta}$ is tiny, it may violate perturbative unitarity~\cite{Profumo:2019ujg}.
-Hence, for the sake of simplicity, we kept $\lambda_{S\eta}=0$ throughout our analysis.
+We also verified that even when a more substantial contribution is coming from the axion, such as the axion accounting for $50\%$ (or more) of the total dark matter relic density, there are no significant changes in the qualitative features of the allowed parameter spaces and the LHC phenomenology.

-Because of the mixing between the Higgs boson and $\sigma$, the strength of the LHC di-photon channel turns out to be
+Because of the mixing between the Higgs boson and $\sigma (x)$, the strength of the LHC di-photon channel turns out to be